 The National Park Service is addressing the negative ecological effect of asphalt by having the walkways replaced with KBI Flexi-Pave.
 Unlike asphalt, KBI Flexi-Pave does not leach oil or any other harmful chemicals, controls erosion, and serves as a stormwater filtering system, while recharging groundwater.
 The walking surface is heat tolerant, durable, and requires minimal maintenance.
 A completely sustainable product, KBI Flexi-Pave sequesters and recycles one passenger tire for every 3 square foot of material installed.

-“The ecological intregrity of the park is extremely important to the United States and the world.
-This pathway is the first of many pathways designed to insure sustainability for generations to come,” says Steve Lobst, deputy superintendent of Yellowstone National Park.
+“The ecological integrity of the park is extremely important to the United States and the world.
+This pathway is the first of many pathways designed to ensure sustainability for generations to come,” says Steve Lobst, deputy superintendent of Yellowstone National Park.

 “The Old Faithful Walkway Project is a great example of what a difference a company devoted to sustainability can make in the world’s first national park,” says Karen Bates Kress, president of Yellowstone Park Foundation.
 Think porous paving for your next project.

 KBI Flexi®-Pave can solve many infrastructure problems.
 Consider KBI Flexi-Pave for stormwater management, tree surrounds, trails, sidewalks and cart paths, access roads, erosion control solutions, playgrounds, pools, decks, driveways, parking lots, and more.
 For more information, visit www.kbius.com.